 Next, the bookkeeping candidate should say they would review the balance sheet line by line, and then they would go through the profit and loss statement.
 If your bookkeeping candidate gives you this answer, then they understand very well how the financial statements work together and how to review and check their own work.

 Bonus points if they take this a step further and say they would compare the balance sheet to the last completed tax return or external auditor’s report.
 This demonstrates their understanding of how all the pieces of your financial puzzle are supposed to fit together, which means you’ll get a truly immaculate work product from them.

-This is another “technical expertise” question, and it can also be one of the trickiest for your bookkeeping candidates to answer.
+This is another “technical expertise” bookkeeper interview question, and it can also be one of the trickiest for your candidates to answer.

 Here’s why: Often, bookkeepers are instructed to simply “plug” discrepancies into a miscellaneous expense account.
 The thinking behind this is you don’t want to waste time looking for immaterial amounts.
 If your bookkeeping candidate answers this way, dig a little deeper by reassuring them that you’re not overly concerned with the time they would spend working on a bank reconciliation—bottom line, you just want them to catch any errors.

 This should lead your bookkeeping candidate to give an answer that demonstrates zero tolerance for discrepancies in the bank reconciliation.
 If there is a discrepancy, it can be found.
 Period.